Kluvens/Computer-Science/Networking/transport-layer.md

 Multiplexing/demultiplexing:
 - Multiplexing at sender handles data from multiple sockets and add transport header sending to different clients.
 - Demultiplexing at receiver uses header information from different clients to deliver received segments to correct socket.
+- In other words, multiplexing is on the sender side to wrap data, while demultiplexing is the reverse action in destination to deliver packet to individual apps

 How demultiplexing works:
 - host receives IP datagrams